 Passionate about education and policy, she received her Master’s in Public Health from The University of Michigan and is known for her expertise in critical policy issues that impact not only Southwest Detroit neighborhoods, but common issues facing other urban areas.
 Angela has addressed international and national audiences sharing best practices in resolving community issues, including cultural awareness, youth gangs and violence, substance abuse, immigration, educational reform, community-based participatory research, policy development, and community organizing.

-Lex manages the Youth Department and provides oversight and expertise to the after-school Urban Arts Academy, as well as the Southwest Pa’lante (Moving Forward) Youth Rising Leadership Program.
-As someone from a strong line of influential, community leaders, Lex has been involved in community services since the age of 17.
+Alexis (Lex) manages the all of the youth and adult programs and provides oversight and expertise to Program Managers and Directors.
+As someone from a strong line of influential, community leaders, Lex grew up in SW Detroit and has been involved in community services since the age of 17 and has worked at DHDC for the past 15 years in various capacities.
+He has an Associate’s degree in Graphic Design and Video Production from Specs Howard, and has extensive training in Youth Development, Housing Counseling, Entrepreneurship, Community Organizing and Leadership Development.
 As a young person, he witnessed and experienced the many negative effects of gangs, violence, and drugs on his community.
 He became a self-taught media artist and began using hip-hop as a tool to empower his community, and now uses it to engage youth and create tomorrow’s community leaders.
-He resides in Southwest Detroit with his pitbull Lady, and spends his free time on his multimedia and promotions company, ME Entertainment and independent record label “Dirty Politix Records.”

 Maria Orozco, Family Education Manager